dmytrovoytko/MLOps-churn-prediction/README.md

 By using 3 classifiers and tuning different hyper parameters I managed to achive 99% accuracy for dataset 1.
 The best results achieved by using XGBClassifier.
+To be honest I was surprised how those hyperparameters affect prediction accuracy!
+You have very low chances to find optimal combination just by playing with Jupyter notebooks - MLFlow rules!
+Another surprise is that DecisionTreeClassifier can be quite close in accuracy with much faster execution!
+Of course, it depends on dataset.

 ![Trained churn model: results](/screenshots/prediction-accuracy-dataset1.png)

 You can find additional information which parameners result better performance on [screenshots](/screenshots).

+As I mentioned, I experimented with 2 datasets, and made web service flexible enough to

+- recognize change of dataset and redirect to respective model prediction
+- update model files from S3 bucket, making possible to monitor data, retrain model and command service to 'upgrade' without restarting the service.
+- check service parameters by /status request (check `app.py`)

+That was fun!

 ## Next steps